 When the campaign advertising is running, the rewarding nature of a career in social care will be front of mind for potential applicants, so it makes sense to capitalise on the increased interest and run your own recruitment activities in parallel.

-You can use the campaign messages and materials in your own recruitment activity, to show a link with the national campaign and benefit from the recognition.
+You can use the campaign messages and materials in your own recruitment activity, so that people recognise them.

-And remember, these materials can last beyond the national campaign.
+But remember, these materials can last beyond the national campaign.
 You can use them whenever you need to recruit.